dsogari/plumark/packages/core/syntax.md

 ]
 ```

-The pipe symbol (`|`) separates cells within a row.
-Rows can have an arbitrary number of cells, regardless of other rows.
-The number of columns in a table is determined by the row with the highest number of cells.
-Cells are assigned to columns from left to right, in the order they appear in the source document.
+The pipe symbol (`|`) delimits cells within a row.
+Each row may have a different number of cells, which are assigned to columns from left to right, in the order they appear in the source document.
+The number of columns in a table is determined by the row with the most cells.

 #### Header cell